 Therefore, mobile optimization is a factor that plays a huge role in delivering a positive experience to web users.

-There is no secret that a slow loading page can cost you traffic, which can make you lose new customers.
+It is no secret that a slow loading page can cost you traffic, which can cause you to lose new customers.

 AMP (accelerated mobile pages) is a project from Google to improve page loading times on mobile devices.